chris-martin/chris-martin.org/in/posts/2022-11-15-a-thread/post.md

 why I've got sixty thousand tweets on main, whereas I've not blogged in a year.

 I've been sacrificing more than I'd like for the sake of easily developing the habit I wanted, and I don't think it has to be this way.
+There shouldn't be any reason I can't write that way without a website to coerce me into it.

 I've requested my Twitter archive, and I've been thinking about gradually pulling out anything interesting I've written into blog posts, perhaps backdated